tensorflow/tfx/docs/guide/index.md

 https://github.com/tensorflow/metadata/tree/master/tensorflow_metadata/proto/v0).
 Schemas are a type of [protocol buffer]( https://developers.google.com/protocol-buffers/), more generally known as a "protobuf".
-It can specify data types for feature values, whether a feature has to be present in all examples, allowed value ranges, and other properties.
+The schema can specify data types for feature values, whether a feature has to be present in all examples, allowed value ranges, and other properties.
 One of the benefits of using TensorFlow Data Validation (TFDV) is that it will automatically generate a schema by inferring types, categories, and ranges from the training data.

-Here's an excerpt from a schema proto:
+Here's an excerpt from a schema protobuf:

 ```proto
 ...